 The Department of Psychology requires that the selection of faculty for membership on the student's Ph.D. supervisory committee be consistent with both the depth of expertise and breadth of scholarship that are traditionally associated with the doctoral degree.
 It is expected that the Ph.D. committee will represent the competence and qualifications necessary to evaluate the doctoral dissertation, signified by active scholarship and the possession of an appropriate terminal degree.
-The faculty member serving as major professor must be an active scholar, have at least one refereed publication in the prior three years, and have served on a minimum of two thesis committees.
-If the major professor is not a member of the Psychology Department, a co-major professor from the Department must be appointed.
+The department faculty member serving as major professor must be an active scholar, have at least one refereed publication in the prior three years, and have served on a minimum of two thesis committees.
+If the major professor is not an active faculty member of the Psychology Department, a co-major professor from the Department must be appointed.

 The Ph.D. supervisory committee must consist of at least five full-time tenured or tenure-earning faculty members.
 Three members must be full-time faculty within the Department of Psychology and in the student's departmental concentration.
 At least one of the remaining two members must be a full-time faculty member from within the Department of Psychology but outside the student's departmental concentration (for CNS students, outside the student's CNS C, N, or S focus area).
-The fifth member may be chosen from within or outside the Department of Psychology but must be outside the student's departmental concentration.
-For example, a clinical psychologist from another department may not serve as the "outside of concentration" member for a clinical student.
+The fifth member must be chosen from outside the Department of Psychology.
 For the purpose of determining to which concentration CNS faculty belong, please refer to the Department's webpage listing of CNS faculty concentrations or to the CNS Area Director.